 Using meth physically changes the amount of dopamine in the brain.
 When you use meth, the brain is flooded with dopamine, and the brain responds by craving more of the drug.
 At the most basic physical level, this is how people become addicted to meth.

 However, there are also plenty of individual factors that can contribute to the development of drug addictions.
 People with a history of trauma, mental illnesses, or family members who struggle with addiction are more likely to become dependent on drugs like meth.
 Substance abuse at a young age also tends to increase the chance of developing an addiction later in life.

 Struggling with meth abuse can feel overwhelming, but there is a route to recovery.
 For most people, the process starts with some form of detox.
 The meth withdrawal period typically lasts from one to two weeks for most individuals.

 After detox, individuals can embark on the rehabilitation part of the recovery process.
 Through a range of therapies, you can explore the root causes of addiction and create custom ways to fight back against relapse in the future.

 At the Serenity Lodge Meth Addiction Treatment Center, our caring and compassionate staff is ready to help Clients fight back against meth addiction.
 To achieve lifelong recovery, we offer comprehensive addiction treatment programs that tackle the physical, psychological and behavioral issues related to the disease.
 Our approaches include:

 - Holistic therapies like fitness, yoga, and nutrition

 Meth abuse can be serious, but help is available.
-At Serenity Lodge in California, men and women can fight back against addiction and find lasting results.
+At Serenity Lodge meth addiction treatment center in California, Men can fight back against addiction and find lasting results.
 Call 866-379-4365 and learn more about the best route to recovery for you or for a loved one that needs help.